What Is The EU General Data Protection Regulation?February 13, 2019 |GDPR

 Understanding personal data

 Any piece of information that identifies a living individual is considered personal data.
-Similarly, examples of personal data include names, address, photographs, National Insurance Number, Social Security Number, biometric information and online identifiers.
+Similarly, examples of personal data include names, addresses, photographs, National Insurance Number, Social Security Number, biometric information and online identifiers.

 The six principles of data protection

 The previous Data Protection Act 1998 had eight data protection principles, while the GDPR has six data processing principles.
 Though, these principles form the groundwork of data protection regulations:

 - Lawful, fair and transparent processing